Reporting Wages for Supplemental Security Income (SSI)

 Because SSI is a needs-based program for people who are aged, blind, or disabled, the amount you can receive is based, in part, on the income available to you.
 Generally, the more income available to you, the less the SSI payment will be.

-You can report wages by visiting, calling or writing your local Social Security Office.
-You should ask about our options to use the automated toll-free SSI Telephone Wage Reporting Service or the free SSI Mobile Wage Reporting Smartphone app.
+You can report wages by visiting, calling, or writing your local Social Security Office.
+You should ask about our options to use the automated toll-free SSI Telephone Wage Reporting Service, the free SSI Mobile Wage Reporting Smartphone app, or the my Social Security online wage reporting tool.

 If you want to report wages using our telephone service or Smartphone app, please contact your local Social Security office and speak to one of our representatives.